emulatalk1/beads-apm-integration/.apm/guides/Context_Synthesis_Guide.md

 ### Planning Perspective Framework
 **Remember**: You are designing a workflow for others to execute:
-- **Manager Agent** will coordinate timing, dependencies, and cross-agent handoffs using your plan structure
+- **Manager Agent** will coordinate timing, dependencies, and cross-agent handoffs using Beads queries
-- **Implementation Agents** will receive Task Assignment Prompts based on your Implementation Plan
+- **Implementation Agents** will be spawned via Task tool based on your Beads issues
 - **User** will provide input, approve work, and handle external actions as specified in your task breakdowns
-- **Your Plan Quality** directly determines Implementation Agent success - be precise and comprehensive
+- **Your Issue Quality** directly determines Implementation Agent success - be precise and comprehensive
-- **All your questions must be phrased to gather *requirements for this plan*, not to ask how *you* (the Setup Agent) should perform the work.**
+- **All your questions must be phrased to gather *requirements for these issues*, not to ask how *you* (the Setup Agent) should perform the work.**

 ## Discovery Sequence & Iterative Methodology
 During project discovery, the Setup Agent must follow this sequence with **mandatory iterative follow-ups per Question Round**: